 As discussed, the Town reports major funds in the basic financial statements.
-Combining and individual fund statements and schedules for nonmajor funds are presented in a supplementary information section of this report.
+Combining and individual fund statements and schedules for nonmajor funds are presented in a supplementary information section of this report as well as budgetary comparison schedules for nonmajor and other funds.

-The supplementary information is presented on pages 45 - 48 of this report.
+The supplementary information is presented on pages 45 - 49 of this report